 Noindex vs. Nofollow vs. Disallow

-There’s a common theme of confusion regarding the difference between noindex, nofollow and disallow commands.
+There are three main tools used to prevent search engine robots from doing certain things on a website: noindex, nofollow and disallow commands.
 All three are powerful tools to use to improve a website’s organic search performance, but each has unique situations where they are appropriate to apply.
-Sadly, many times they are applied incorrectly, which significantly harms a website’s search performance.
+Unfortunately, these three tools can be applied incorrectly, which significantly harms a website’s search performance.

 Two Search Robot Operations